7 Smart Time Management Tips for Online Students

 Tip Four: Don’t bank on marathon work sessions.

 Planning for extra-long “catch-up” days can seem like the perfect solution when you fall behind or your schedule becomes extra crowded.
-However, this tactic will backfire in a hurry if something unexpected pops up to prevent you from working as long you’d planned.
+However, this tactic will backfire in a hurry if something unexpected pops up to prevent you from working as long as you'd planned.
 Rather than putting all of your eggs in one scheduling basket with marathon work sessions, consider instead if there is anything optional that can come off your to-do list, or if you can work on some of your assignments during open time slots you don’t normally reserve for schooling.

 Tip Five: Be realistic.